Wolf Hall Golden Globe 2016 (Exec Producer) 2 BAFTAs

 Director, John Yorke Story

-John Yorke is a drama producer, author and teacher who has spent 30 years studying our insatiable appetite for stories.
+John is a drama producer, author and teacher who has spent 30 years studying our insatiable appetite for stories.
 His long career in TV drama has given him the tools to identify the underlying shape common to all successful narratives, and his bestselling book Into The Woods explains why stories are key to all successful communication, from ads to political speeches.

 As former Head of Channel Four Drama, Controller of BBC Drama Production and MD of Company Pictures, John has shaped stories that have attracted some of the biggest audiences for drama in UK TV history.
 He has overseen some of the UK’s most enduring and popular programmes, from Shameless and Life On Mars to EastEnders and Holby City, alongside award-winners like Bodies and the internationally acclaimed and Golden Globe-winning Wolf Hall.
 In 2018 he returned to the BBC as Story Consultant for its flagship soap EastEnders, winning a BAFTA.

 John has worked with a vast array of talent, from Paul Greengrass and Paul Abbott to Debbie Horsfield and Jimmy McGovern, making him uniquely placed to watch, learn and analyse the work of the finest writers in television drama.
 He distilled this knowledge in Into the Woods, the UK’s bestselling book on screenwriting and a text on every university writing course in the UK.

 His approach to understanding and constructing stories is based on the premise that there is a unifying shape to all narrative forms that comes from within.
 Where previous teachers of story have concentrated on “how” stories work, John looks at “why”.
 Into The Woods argues that once we recognise why story structure is common to all narratives (from tales heard at our parent’s knee to Hollywood blockbusters), we become able to tell all stories – and communicate – better.